ancfoster/CLI-Who-Wants-To-Be-A-Millionaire/README.md

 - The objective of the game is to try and 'win' £1,000,000.
 - For each question there are four options to choose from, labelled ‘A’, ‘B’, ‘C’ and ‘D’.
 - Two monetary milestones are provided.
 In this version of the game they are £50,000 (reached after successfully answering question 10) and £1,000 (reeached after successfully answering question 5)
 - A player can 'walk away' from any question, with the last successfully answered question being the 'prize' they walk away with.

+### User Storiess

+- I would like to play a trivia game with questions of increasing difficulty.

+- I would like to keep track of game scores by different players.

 ## Features
 ### Existing Features